opengisch/qgis-plugin-ci/docs/usage/cli_release.md

                         plugins.qgis.org)
   -a ASSET_PATH, --asset-path ASSET_PATH
                         An additional asset path to add.
 Can be specified multiple times.
+  --qgis-token QGIS_TOKEN
+                        The token from https://plugins.qgis.org to publish the plugin.
+Incompatible with the OSGeo user name.
   --osgeo-username OSGEO_USERNAME
-                        The Osgeo user name to publish the plugin.
+                        The OSGeo user name to publish the plugin.
+Incompatible with QGIS token.
   --osgeo-password OSGEO_PASSWORD
-                        The Osgeo password to publish the plugin.
+                        The OSGeo password to publish the plugin.
+Incompatible with QGIS token.
 ```

-If the exit code is `2`, it means the upload to the QGIS server has failed.
+If the exit code is `2`, it means the upload to the QGIS plugin server has failed.

 ## Additional metadata